-- K1 demonstrate a secure knowledge of the relevant subject(s) and curriculum areas, foster and maintain pupils' interest in the subject, and address misunderstandings: - K2 demonstrate a critical understanding of developments in the subject and curriculum areas, and promote the value of scholarship; - K3 design lessons which demonstrate an understanding of and take responsibility for promoting high standards of numeracy, literacy, articulacy and the correct use of standard English; - K4 be able to analyse national priorities for secondary education and assess their impact on school practice; - K5 demonstrate a clear awareness of appropriate teaching strategies for specialist subject; - K6 demonstrate knowledge of how pupils learn and be able to evaluate how this impacts on planning, teaching and learning; - K7 be able to categorise the range of factors which can inhibit pupils' ability to learn, and devise strategies to overcome these; - K8 demonstrate an awareness of the physical, social and intellectual development of pupils, and know how to adapt teaching to support pupils' education and development; - K9 have a clear understanding of the needs of all pupils, including those with special educational needs; those of high ability; those with English as an additional language; those with disabilities, and be able to design learning opportunities which address these potential barriers;
+- K3 design lessons which demonstrate an understanding of and take responsibility for promoting high standards of numeracy, literacy, articulacy and the correct use of standard English; - K4 be able to analyse national priorities for secondary education and assess their impact on school practice; - K5 demonstrate a clear awareness of appropriate teaching strategies for specialist subject; - K6 demonstrate knowledge of how pupils learn and be able to evaluate how this impacts on planning, teaching and learning; - K7 be able to categorise the range of factors which can inhibit pupils' ability to learn, and devise strategies to overcome these; - K8 demonstrate an awareness of the physical, social and intellectual development of pupils, and know how to adapt teaching to support pupils' education and development; - K9 have a clear understanding of the needs of all pupils, including those with special educational needs; those of high ability; those with English as an additional language; those with disabilities, and be able to design learning opportunities which address these potential barriers: - K10 be able to design appropriate assessment tools and strategies within the relevant subject and curriculum areas, meeting statutory assessment requirements, and knowing how to make use of this data: - K11 demonstrate knowledge of how to promote good progress and outcomes for pupils; - K12 demonstrate knowledge of how to manage behaviour effectively to ensure a positive and safe learning environment; - reflect systematically and critically on the effectiveness of lessons and approaches to teaching and learning; - contribute to the design and provision of an engaging curriculum within the relevant subject areas: - 13 take responsibility for improving teaching through appropriate professional development, responding to advice and feedback from colleagues. - P1 Have sufficient physical capability to ensure the safety of children or negotiate reasonable adjustments to accommodate any physical challenges - E1 be able to plan and manage time; be ready to accept responsibility and improve their own performance based on feedback/reflective learning; be able to take initiative and be proactive, flexible and resilient; - E2 be able to co-operate with others on a shared task and to recognise and take on appropriate team roles; leading, contributing to discussions and negotiating; awareness of inter-dependence of others within the institution; - show a capacity for critical reasoning, analysis and synthesis and be able to apply knowledge in practice; show an ability to retrieve, analyse and evaluate information from different sources; - E5 be able to present information clearly and appropriately, both orally and in writing, and to tailor messages to specific audiences and purposes; - E6 show a general awareness of numeracy and its application in practical contexts; be able to carry out arithmetic operations and understand data; - E7 be able to identify and use the appropriate IT package for a given task; familiarity with word-processing, spreadsheets and file management; be able to use the internet and email effectively;

-- K10 be able to design appropriate assessment tools and strategies within the relevant subject and curriculum areas, meeting statutory assessment requirements, and knowing how to make use of this data; - K11 demonstrate knowledge of how to promote good progress and outcomes for pupils; - K12 demonstrate knowledge of how to manage behaviour effectively to ensure a positive and safe learning environment; - reflect systematically and critically on the effectiveness of lessons and approaches to teaching and learning; - contribute to the design and provision of an engaging curriculum within the relevant subject areas: - take responsibility for improving teaching through appropriate professional development, responding to advice and feedback from colleagues. - P1 Have sufficient physical capability to ensure the safety of children or negotiate reasonable adjustments to accommodate any physical challenges - E1 be able to plan and manage time; be ready to accept responsibility and improve their own performance based on feedback/reflective learning; be able to take initiative and be proactive, flexible and resilient; - E2 be able to co-operate with others on a shared task and to recognise and take on appropriate team roles; leading, contributing to discussions and negotiating; awareness of inter-dependence of others within the institution; - E4 show a capacity for critical reasoning, analysis and synthesis and be able to apply knowledge in practice; show an ability to retrieve, analyse and evaluate information from different sources; - be able to present information clearly and appropriately, both orally and in writing, and to tailor messages to specific audiences and purposes; - E6 show a general awareness of numeracy and its application in practical contexts; be able to carry out arithmetic operations and understand data: - E7 be able to identify and use the appropriate IT package for a given task; familiarity with word-processing, spreadsheets and file management; be able to use the internet and email effectively; - E8 be able to generate ideas and to identify and take opportunities: - E9 embrace an ethos of community and civic responsibility and to show an awareness of diversity and ethical issues and an understanding of cultures and customs in the wider community.
+- E8 be able to generate ideas and to identify and take opportunities; - embrace an ethos of community and civic responsibility and to show an awareness of diversity and ethical issues and an understanding of cultures and customs in the wider community.